KOTORCommunityPatches/K1_Community_Patch/README.md

 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
 * The appearance of Casus’ body didn’t suit him or the conditions of his death (suggested by DarthParametric)
 * The Dead Settler quest had several bugs and it was possible to miss out on some items depending on if and when it was triggered
+* The encounter with Sasha could be done repeatedly, resulting in a dark side point exploit (reported by DarthParametric)
 * The guard droids in Davik’s estate could be gassed and weren’t very droid-like
 * The player was briefly visible before the game was supposed to actually start
 * The repairable Vulkar bar droid lacked a weapon (reported by DarthParametric)